What Skip Size Are You?

 The type of waste you get rid of can have a direct impact on your waste disposal costs.
 If you are mainly getting rid of garden or green waste this can often be much cheaper than traditional general waste disposal.
 The same can be said for timber and wood waste.
 So specifying this up front to your waste company can help reduce your costs.

-But this will restrict what you can put in your skip, so if a greater mix of different waste types is required its best to plan this in advance and ensure you have scope to cover all outcomes.
+However this will restrict what you can put in your skip, so if a greater mix of different waste types is required its best to plan this in advance and ensure you have scope to cover all outcomes.

 Consider the scope of your project